-If you reach a market that is unfamiliar with affiliate marketing or even if your market is savvy, an affiliate podcast can be a powerful communication tool.
+If you reach a market that is unfamiliar with affiliate marketing or even if your market is savvy, an affiliated podcast can be a powerful communication tool.

 Idea #4: Podcast your Teleseminar Audios: Let them work for you long after the event is over.

-Re-purposing content rocks and reusing audio content is one of easiest ways to leverage what you’ve already done.
-No rewriting needed!
+Re-purposing content rocks and reusing audio content is one of the easiest ways to leverage what you’ve already done.
+No rewriting is needed!

 If you’ve recorded a typical 45-60 minute event, even if you’re selling it or including it in a membership program, you can slice out a chunk of great content and give it away via podcast ñ using that to promote the product or membership!

-Choose one or two great questions and answers or simple a segment of conversation and pull it out.
+Choose one or two great questions and answers or simply a segment of conversation and pull it out.

 Idea #5: Start a Round Table Podcast to Develop Strong Partnerships.

 Well, experts are busy people and I get it.
-It’s not easy for everyone to make a long term commitment to podcast.
+It’s not easy for everyone to make a long-term commitment to podcasts.
 Good thing I have a great answer for them

 Bonus Idea: Podcast Your Book.